Chapter 3: The Vital Key

 Footnote: Idiot Forms

 Governments and corporates communicate with their subjects through the sub-language of tick-box forms.
 These are highly structured and so convenient for administrators.
-However, they are a woefully ineffective means of communicating the needs and circumstances of the individual.
+But they are a woefully ineffective means of communicating the individual's needs and circumstances.

 My wife has suffered from mental illness for over 30 years.
 She is highly intelligent.
 She can think and reason to incisive depths.
 She is a good artist.
 She can write well.
 She is strong.
 She is certainly not mentally deficient.
 Nevertheless, she finds it very difficult to master procedures which she has not thought out and developed herself.
 She also has to have depot injections of drugs to counteract the chemical imbalance which causes her condition.
 The main side effect of these drugs is to make her much slower at doing things that would be considered normal.
 She also needs plenty of sleep.
 She cannot hold a job.

 Most people have never experienced my wife's illness.
 They have neither suffered from it directly nor experienced living with somebody who suffers from it.
 Most people have no personal frame of reference against which to interpret and understand what life must be like for a family containing a member who suffers from such an illness.
 This includes the medical professionals who treat it.
 They understand well the chemical imbalances and the individual behaviour which results.
 Nevertheless, they have no experience, and little understanding, of the impact and the ramifications it has on the life and function of their patient and her family.